Angers Cathedral: Renaissance and later additions

 In the 16th century, the architect Jean Delespine constructed a new base to the two towers.
 The lower portio, in the new Renaissance style, was covered with sculpture depicting Saint Maurice and his seven knight-companions and their martyrdom.
 They also gave the central tower a Renaissance-style hexagonal crown, finished in 1515.
 Another Renaissance spire was built atop the south tower, completed in 1523.
 The deteriorating original sculptures were largely replaced with copies in 1909.

 19th and 20th century

 In 1806, the mediaeval porch on the west front had to be demolished because of its dilapidated condition.
 Built in the Angevin Gothic style in front of the entrance gate, it had two levels.
 Four pointed arches are the only surviving vestiges of the original porch.
 In the mid-19th century, the Neo-Gothic pulpit was created by the Bishop Choyer, with the support of Eugène Viollet-le-Duc, who was overseeing multiple Gothic restoration projects in France.

 Various reconstruction projects were developed in the 20th century but none of them went beyond the planning stage.

+21st century

+The removal of the mediaeval porch in 1806 illustrated its importance, as the fragile sculpture on the now bare facade started deteriorating and eroding rapidly.
+To protect these carvings and statues, a new porch was constructed on the cathedral in the 2020s, designed by Japanese architect Kengo Kuma and officially opened in April 2026.
+Kuma sought to create "a harmonious dialogue" with the structure of the cathedral, however, the €5.5 million project was met with mixed reactions, with the town reportedly torn between labeling the addition as a "jewel or a wart".